Chesney Brown: Reception

 Sam Aston was chosen to present the Queen with a bouquet of flowers at ITV's 50th anniversary in 2005.
 The actor has revealed in an interview that since he has joined the show, he seems to not get much attention from girls.
 He claims that as Chesney is more of a geeky character, women over 65 stop him in the street and offer to look after him.
 Aston won the nomination for the Best Dramatic Performance from a Young Actor or Actress in 2005.
 In 2007, he was nominated for Best Young Actor, though Eden Taylor-Draper, who plays Belle Dingle from Emmerdale, won the award.
 Sam was also nominated for the Best Child Actor in 2008, though yet again did not receive the award.
+In May 2017, Laura-Jayne Tyler from Inside Soap called Chesney and Sinead's relationship a "snore-fest" and asked Coronation Street to "put us out of our misery" and end their relationship "for the love of all that is good in this world".